dsfields/clearcut/README.md

 * `supplement(data)`

   Informs the formatter of additional data to include with every log record.
 The `Logger` class calls this method with the value of `options.supplement` when processing options in its constructor.
+This method should overwrite any existing supplemental data.

   _Arguments_